uiuctml/learnspn/README.md

 ## Original Project

 The following README was authored by the creators of the original project, Robert Gens and Pedro Domingos.
-The original instructions is included for reference only and may no longer apply to the latest version of the project.
+The original instructions are included for reference only and may no longer apply to the latest version of the project.

 ```
 LearnSPN Version 1.0